It is a state of psychomotor immobility and behavioral abnormality manifested by stupor.

 On the other hand, metabolic conditions: include homocystinuria, diabetic ketoacidosis, hepatic encephalopathy, and hypercalcemia.

 It can be an adverse reaction to the prescribed medication.
 It has similarities to encephalitis, lethargic, and neuroleptic malignant syndrome.

 There are a variety of treatments available; benzodiazepines are a first-line treatment strategy.

 Electroconvulsive therapy is also used sometimes.
 There is increasing evidence for the effectiveness of NMDA receptor antagonists for benzodiazepine-resistant catatonia.

 Antipsychotics are sometimes used but require caution as they can worsen symptoms and have serious adverse effects.

 Signs and symptoms

 Catatonia can be stuporous or excited.

-Stuporous catatonia is characterized by immobility during which people may have rigid postures (stupor), inability to speak (mutism), as well as waxy flexibility, in which they hold positions after being placed in them by another person.
+Stuporous catatonia is characterized by immobility.
+People may have rigid postures (stupor), inability to speak (mutism), and waxy flexibility, in which they hold positions after being placed in them by another person.